AthenACHY/AthenACHY.github.io/_stories/2020-12-20-Compromises-and-rotten-compromises.md

 With my own observation, a lot of compromises are made everyday, most of them are unconsciously rotten.
 A large portion of these rotten deals are made in our purchases of goods: have we not gave up on the well-beings of animals, our concerns of salve labors, and the environment for the sake of our convenience?
-Have we not make these decision out of expediency, our own selfishness?
+Have we not make these decisions out of expediency, our own selfishness?

 Have we grow indifferent to the plights and difficulties other people faces, so that we don't get overwhelmed with "negativity"?
 Instead of avoiding to instill a sense of hopelessness, I would say that we are morally lazy if we choose to look away.